abbbi/virtnbdbackup/README.md

 create checkpoints for offline domains.

-This behavior can be changed using the `-S` (`--start-domain`) option: prior to executing the backup, the virtual domain will then be started in `paused`
-state: The virtual machines CPU's are halted, but the running QEMU Process will allow all operations required to execute backups.
+This behavior can be changed using the `-S` (`--start-domain`) option: prior to executing the backup, the virtual domain will then be started in `paused` state for the time the backup is created: The virtual machines CPU's are halted, but the running QEMU Process will allow all operations required to execute backups.

-As the backup process is finished, the domain will be destroyed automatically.
+The option won't alter the virtual domain state if it is already online, thus it an be used for backing up virtual machines whose state is unknown prior to backup.

 ## Application consistent backups